curl/everything-curl/libcurl-drive-multi-socket.md

     curl_multi_socket_action(multi, CURL_SOCKET_TIMEOUT, 0, &running);

-... in many cases, this will make libcurl call the timer_callback again and set a new timeout for the next expiry period.
+…in many cases, this will make libcurl call the timer_callback again and set a new timeout for the next expiry period.

 ### How to start everything